mouliere-lab/FrEIA/README.md

 If you use a HPC cluster be aware that with the increase of the core number the memory usage can also increase.
 #### 8. Set the path to the metadata file
-The metadata file is a coma-delimited `.csv` file with two obligatory fields:
+The metadata file is a space-delimited `.csv` file with two obligatory fields:
 `sample_name phenotype`.
 The `sample_name` should be the same as in the `samplesheet.csv` file.
 The `phenotype` can be anything, here we use control and cancer.
 This file can contain batch information, for which the data will be